Black-throated toucanet: Description

 Like other toucans, the black-throated toucanet is brightly marked and has a large bill.
 Adults are 33 to 38 cm long and weigh about 120 to 210 g.
 The sexes are alike in appearance although the female generally is smaller and shorter-billed.
 The bills of A. a. dimidiatus and A. a. atrogularis are black a wide yellow stripe along the culmen; that of A. a. cyanolaemus is black with the only yellow on the tip of the maxilla.
 The bills of all three have a white vertical strip at the base.
 All three subspecies have plumage that is mainly green like that of other members of genus Aulacorhynchus, and is somewhat lighter below than above.
-Subpecies A. a. dimidiatus and A. a. atrogularis have black throats and A. a. cyanolaemus a blue throat.
+Subspecies A. a. dimidiatus and A. a. atrogularis have black throats and A. a. cyanolaemus a blue throat.
 All subspecies have olive green legs and feet with dusky yellow soles.

 Distribution and habitat

 The three subspecies of white-throated toucanet are found thus: